aws/amazon-chime-sdk-component-library-react/integration/README.md

 3. From your command line terminal, launch a tunnel with the below commands.

    > Note: The default tunnel name in `config.js` is "test-tunnel". it's recommended to use this tunnel name when you **test or debug the test suites locally** so you don't need to change anything there.
+   >
+   > If you don't assign value for `--tunnel-name` parameter, an unnamed tunnel will be created. **DO NOT create any unnamed tunnel.
+This operation will break our integration tests and trigger alerts.** According to [Sauce Labs documentation](https://docs.saucelabs.com/secure-connections/sauce-connect/setup-configuration/basic-setup/#using-tunnel-names), unnamed tunnel will automatically be used for all tests.
+This will cause all tests to come to this unnamed tunnel, queue up for execution and eventually fail due to timeouts.
+Also the active Sauce Labs session may exceed the limit.

    ```plaintext
    ./sc -u $SAUCE_USERNAME -k $SAUCE_ACCESS_KEY --region $SAUCE_DC --tunnel-name {TUNNEL_NAME}